A blazing sun that never sets.

 Wall of Omens - this creature is our best two drop.
 Protects you and replaces itself.
 Play 4 copies.

-Charming Prince - a recent addition from Eldraine.
-Versatile card that replaces lone missionary.
+Charming Prince - versatile card that replaces lone missionary.
 Play 2-4 copies.

 Stoneforge Mystic - was once considered as one of the strongest 2 cmc creatures in legacy, and for a long time has been banned in modern.
 Adding her to the deck gives us a backup plan of attack that does not use the graveyard.
 Not for every list, as you need to dedicate slots for her and batterskull which she will tutor for you.

 Court Hussar - fine card selection to help our deck at all stages of the game.
-This card is amazing when Emeria the sky ruin is active.
-Don't forget, an opponent's Narset, Parter of Veils does not stop Court Hussar ability to get a card, because the ability does not say "draw".
 Play 2-4 copies.

 Pilgrim's Eye - early versions of the deck used this artifact as a throw-away blocker, and for finding more plains for Emeria.
 Has mostly been outclassed by other cards.
 However, there is a recent winning decklist that used three of these to go all-in on the Emeria strategy.
 Play 0-3 copies.

-Flickerwisp - the weird flying creature is the bread and butter of our strategy.
+Flickerwisp - for those who like to use this creature, please check out Fincown's list at the Decklist section of the primer.
 Always a decent follow up to the turn 2 wall of omens, to draw an extra card.
 He has amazing synergy with the comes into play nature of many cards in the deck.
-Also has a neat trick with Detention Sphere.
-For example, you cast detention sphere on an opponent's tarmogoyf.
-Opponent plays a second goyf - you can cast a Flickerwisp to exile your detention sphere, and when the sphere comes back it will exile the two tarmogoyf!
-Play 2-3 copies.
+Play 0-3 copies.